Medical expert of the article

 Pathogenesis

-Symptoms of the thymomas
+Symptoms thymomas

 Stages

-IIA - the presence of tumor cells outside the capsule - microscopic penetration through the capsule into the surrounding adipose tissue;
+IIA – presence of tumor cells outside the capsule – microscopic penetration through the capsule into the surrounding adipose tissue;

 IIB – macroscopic invasion through the capsule;

-III - macroscopic invasion of neighboring organs;
+III – macroscopic invasion of adjacent organs;

 IVA – there are pleural or pericardial metastases;